Modern Slavery Statement

 The Group does not employ individuals that would be considered to be ‘child workers’.
 Young and inexperienced workers may be employed or given work experience, but they are subject to the rights and protections that we afford all workers.

-Basic rights which we expect all workers to enjoy, include:
+Basic rights which we expect all employees to have access to include:

 - The right to a safe working environment